October 4, 2019 | By Julie Garisto

 A committed lifetime learner, the 57-year-old contemporary artist travels throughout the year, and his creative wheels keep turning long after he stops at a new city or exhibition, absorbing new ways to approach concepts and materials.
 In his paintings, illustrations and installations, Wang explores dichotomies around immigrant identity and other compelling and relevant topics.

-Perpetually experimenting, Wang has demonstrated via social media post that he’s also a tireless navigator of the art world.
+Perpetually experimenting, Wang has demonstrated via social media posts that he’s also a tireless navigator of the art world.
 This year, Wang visited two major events that take place every other year — the Whitney and Venice biennales.

 The Whitney Biennial, an exhibition of contemporary American art, usually features young, emerging artists at New York’s Whitney Museum of American Art.
 The event spans six months and began as an annual exhibition in 1932, before becoming a biennial exhibition in 1973.